Compare Intel® Products

 RAID (Redundant Array of Independent Disks) is a storage technology that combines multiple disk drive components into a single logical unit, and distributes data across the array defined by RAID levels, indicative of the level of redundancy and performance required.

-Integrated LAN indicates presence of the LAN ports built into the system board.
+Integrated LAN indicates the presence of an integrated Intel Ethernet MAC or presence of the LAN ports built into the system board.

 Configurations indicates the number of lanes and bifurcation capabilities for which the processor PCI express port is enabled.
 Note: The processor's actual PCI express configurations will be determined or limited by the value of this chipset attribute even if the processor is capable of additional configurations.